chanzuckerberg/cellxgene/README.md

 ## inspiration and collaboration

-We’ve been heavily inspired by several other related single-cell visualization projects, including the [UCSC Cell Browswer](http://cells.ucsc.edu/), [Cytoscape](http://www.cytoscape.org/), [Xena](https://xena.ucsc.edu/), [ASAP](https://asap.epfl.ch/), [Gene Pattern](http://genepattern-notebook.org/), and many others.
+We've been heavily inspired by several other related single-cell visualization projects, including the [UCSC Cell Browswer](http://cells.ucsc.edu/), [Cytoscape](http://www.cytoscape.org/), [Xena](https://xena.ucsc.edu/), [ASAP](https://asap.epfl.ch/), [Gene Pattern](http://genepattern-notebook.org/), and many others.
 We hope to explore collaborations where useful as this community works together on improving interactive visualization for single-cell data.

 We were inspired by Mike Bostock and the [crossfilter](https://github.com/crossfilter) team for the design of our filtering implementation.